sveltejs/kit/documentation/docs/80-adapter-api.md

 - Bundle the output to avoid needing to install dependencies on the target platform, if desired
 - Call `utils.prerender`
 - Put the user's static files and the generated JS/CSS in the correct location for the target platform

+If possible, we recommend putting the adapter output under `'.svelte-kit/' + adapterName` with any intermediate output under `'.svelte-kit/' + adapterName + '/intermediate'`.

 > The adapter API may change before 1.0.